optionalg/courses-make-for-reproducible-analysis/README.md

 <img alt="Thanh" src="https://raw.githubusercontent.com/datacamp/learner-profiles/master/img/thanh.png" height="150" width="150" />

 Thanh has never seen Make before.
+He currently re-runs analyses with RStudio scripts, but now that he's getting hundreds of new datasets each week, he would like to re-run only the calculations he needs to.
-This course will show him how to re-run analyses when datasets or algorithms change.
+This course will show him how to do that.

 <!-- -------------------------------------------------------------------------------- -->